GrantStenger/stock-price-analysis/README.md

     - Connects to the database and obtains a list of the S&P500 ticker symbols
     - Obtains OHLCV data from Quandl
     - Adds relevant data to the database (~20,000,000 data points)
-  - Run sql_to_dataframe.py to grab relevant data from MySQL and convert it to a pandas DataFrame
+  - Run sql_to_dataframe.py to grab relevant data from MySQL and return a pandas DataFrame
     - Data analysis MUCH easier with pandas
-    - Small plotting function included in script

 ## Unofficial Notes